chatwoot/docs/docs/product/channels/live-chat/sdk/setup.md

   accountId: 1,
   pricingPlan: 'paid',

-  // You can pass any key value pair here.
+  // Here the key which is already defined in custom attribute
-  // Value should either be a string or a number.
+  // Value should be based on type (Currently support Number, Date, String and Number) });
-  // You need to flatten nested JSON structure while using this function });
 ```